 An important concept to remember is that one needs to be adamant about the inclusion of a link to your blog site when you post on another person’s page.
 Whether it is embedded in the text or included in the author’s bio, generating these links is the primary goal of guest blogging.

 What is earned media?

 Organic search result ranking is another form of earned media.
-To be considered earned media, the content needs to achieve a high ranking in search results organically and not be obtained by paying for the prominent placement.
+To be considered earned media, the content needs to achieve a high ranking in search results organically and not be obtained by paying for prominent placement.

 Creating a guest post strategy for your startups

 There are a few steps that you need to take when creating a compelling guest post strategy.
 One of the first things a content marketer does is figure out their guest blogging goals.
-You can figure out the best blogs to submit your guest posts to by knowing the purpose ahead of time.
-The main reasons behind guest posting are positioning the company as an authority in the industry, getting the exposure back to their website, and building backlinks to the website.
+You can figure out the best blogs to submit your guest posts to by identifying the purpose ahead of time.
+The main reasons behind guest posting are positioning the company as an authority in the industry, getting exposure back to their website, and building backlinks to the website.

 From there, you need to find guest posting opportunities.
 The main goal is to find sites that are relevant to your niche or industry.
-The things for consideration is that the blog focuses on the niche, the blog readers are interested in the industry, the blog has engaged readership, and the blog owner is active on social media.
+The things for consideration are that the blog focuses on the niche, the blog readers are interested in the industry, the blog has an engaged readership, and the blog owner is active on social media.
 There are many ways to find the ideal blog, but search engines are the best bet.
 Keyword searches are the best way to find blogs, and the searches should lead companies to a blog’s guest post guidelines page, a submission page, or actual guest posts written by people.
-Other ways to search are looking for prolific guest bloggers, searching for competitor backlinks, social searches, and more.
+Other ways to search include looking for prolific guest bloggers, searching for competitor backlinks, social searches, and more.

 Some other ways that you can effectively implement guesting posting to get the proper benefits include: